ashishgir/ClimateAnalysis/README.md

 Global Land and Ocean-and-Land Temperatures (GlobalTemperatures.csv):

-Date: starts in 1750 for average land temperature and 1850 for max and min land temperatures and global ocean and land temperatures
+Date: starts in 1750 for average land temperature and 1850 for max and min land temperatures and global ocean and land temperatures \n
-LandAverageTemperature: global average land temperature in celsius
+LandAverageTemperature: global average land temperature in celsius \n
 LandAverageTemperatureUncertainty: the 95% confidence interval around the average
 LandMaxTemperature: global average maximum land temperature in celsius
 LandMaxTemperatureUncertainty: the 95% confidence interval around the maximum land temperature